tmgthb/portfolio/README.md

-# My portfolio / Projects
+# My portfolio / projects
 The list of experience is grouped into: algorithms, python libraries & ML concepts.

 ## Algorithms